-This paper points to one aspect of postmodern theory, that finds expression in the works of those such as Lacan and Ricoeur, in which the unified ‘self’ consonant with modernity becomes decentred and fragmented resulting in a disorientated nomadic self.
-This is part of the wider postmodern motif of deconstruction and has many parallel themes in the post-Holocaust experience as illustrated in the works of Eric Santer lies in the moment of ruptured frameworks. description of the moment in 1961, in which he faces the true extent of the Holocuast, reveals not only postmodern motifs of rupture, but also the psychological postmodern ‘decentring of the self’ in contrast to the ‘totalising self’ of modernity.
-From this position ontological and epistemological pluralism arise.
-Furthermore, we opined from various studies done by thinkers such as Eric Santer, that the experience of the disintegrated subject results in a disequilibrium which can be allied in many ways to the post-Holocaust experience.
-This is manifest in Greenberg’s own experience, when he describes how the realization of the significance of the Holocaust as making a mockery of his life-long dedication to prayer.
-The radical doubt that enveloped his entire life and practise was pervasive to amount to the kind of ‘decentring of self’ or alienation described by postmodern psychology.
-The experience of disintegration accompanies Greenberg for much of his subsequent theology, however the rupture is eventually integrated into pre-existing frameworks that allow for redemptive motifs reminiscent of the meliorism we find in pragmatist thought.
+In this thesis, I pointed to one aspect of postmodern theory that finds expression in the works of Lacan and Ricoeur: the unified ‘self,’ consonant with modernity, which becomes decentered and ‘fragmented’ and results in a disorientated nomadic self.
+This notion is part of the wider postmodern motif of deconstruction and has many parallel themes in the post-Holocaust experience, which – as illustrated in the works of Eric Santer – lies in the moment of ruptured frameworks.
+Greenberg’s description of the moment in 1961, in which he faces the true extent of the Holocuast, reveals not only postmodern motifs of rupture, but also the psychological postmodern ‘decentring of the self’ in contrast to the ‘totalizing self’ of modernity.
+From this position, ontological and epistemological pluralism arises.
+Furthermore, I opined from various studies done by thinkers such as Eric Santer that the experience of the disintegrated subject results in a disequilibrium which can be allied in many ways to the post-Holocaust experience.
+This disequilibrium is manifest in Greenberg’s own experience, when he describes how the realization of the significance of the Holocaust as making a mockery of his life-long dedication to prayer.
+The radical doubt that enveloped Greenberg’s entire life and practice was pervasive enough to incur the kind of ‘decentring of self’ or alienation that is described by postmodern psychology.
+The experience of disintegration accompanied Greenberg for much of his subsequent theology; however, the rupture is eventually integrated into pre-existing frameworks that allow for redemptive motifs reminiscent of the meliorism one finds in pragmatist thought.

-2. fragmentation/deconstruction/rupture
+2. Fragmentation/deconstruction/rupture

-This paper posited that one of the central tenants of postmodern thought was a strong anti-foundationalism that disintegrated all absolutes.
-In its attempt to rid philosophy of its essentialist nature the postmodernists, starting with Heidegger through to deconstructionists such as Foucault and Derrida, championed a narrative of rupture.
-Such a narrative infused with motifs of shattering, and disintegration, this paper has argued, was allied in many ways to the event of the Holocaust and everything that followed.
+In this thesis, I posited that one of the central tenants of postmodern thought is a strong anti-foundationalism that disintegrated all absolutes.
+In their attempt to rid philosophy of its essentialist nature, the postmodernists – starting with Heidegger through to deconstructionists such as Foucault and Derrida – championed a narrative of rupture.
+Such a narrative infused with motifs of shattering, and disintegration, as this thesis has argued, was allied in many ways to the event of the Holocaust and everything that followed.

-We have proposed that many of the themes manifest in Greenberg’s post-Holocaust writings are predicated on these postmodern themes of rupture and brokenness.
-The paper offered an in-depth analysis of the ways in which these themes play out in his work bringing numerous examples to buttress this claim.
-However, Greenberg also moves beyond the deconstruction in a way Continental postmodernism does not.
-Piecing together the fragments of his shattered theology, he adopts a progressive, morally rich ethical theory that preserves individual moral responsibility even in the face of radical evil.
+I have proposed that many of the themes manifest in Greenberg’s post-Holocaust writings are predicated on these postmodern themes of rupture and brokenness.
+In this thesis, I offered an in-depth analysis of the ways in which these themes play out in Greenberg’s work, including by bringing in numerous examples to buttress this claim.
+However, Greenberg also moves beyond deconstruction in a way Continental postmodernism does not.
+Piecing together the fragments of his shattered theology, Greenberg adopts a progressive, morally-rich ethical theory that preserves individual moral responsibility even in the face of radical evil.
 In an interesting and compelling move, Greenberg appropriates classic kabbalistic motifs such as the shattered fragments (shvirat hakelim) and repairing the world (tikkun olam) toward constructing his postmodern Jewish theology.
-His fusion of mysticism and postmodernism is something we find in the works of Rav Kook and more recently Tamar Ross and Rav Shagar, (Rabbi Shimon Gershon Rosenberg), all of whom follow PM themes to construct a religious theology.
-Greenberg’s work is however different from these thinkers, since it is rooted in the Holocaust which lends it a uniqueness not found in the thought of many other postmodern religious thinkers.
+Greenberg’s fusion of mysticism and postmodernism is something scholars find in the works of Rav Kook and – more recently – Tamar Ross and Rav Shagar (Rabbi Shimon Gershon Rosenberg), all of whom follow PM themes to construct a religious theology.
+Greenberg’s work, however, is different from these thinkers, since it is rooted in the Holocaust which lends it a uniqueness not found in the thought of many other postmodern religious thinkers.